chandlersyal/github-repo-management-quest-learn/scenario-1-inheritance/README.md

 It's Monday morning, and you've just received an urgent message from your manager:

 > "Hey!
-Sarah left the company unexpectedly last Friday, and we need you to take over the TechFlow documentation repository.
-It's critical for our product launch next month.
-The repository has been maintained by different people over the years, and honestly, we're not sure what state it's in.
+The team that was managing our Microsoft Learn content for Fabric and related technologies has been reorganized.
+We need you to take over the `learn-pr/wwl` documentation repository.
+It's critical content for our customers learning Microsoft Fabric, Intune, and DevOps.
+The repository has been maintained by different writers over the years, and honestly, we're not sure what state it's in.
 Can you do a quick assessment and let us know what we're working with?
 Thanks!"

-You navigate to the repository and see a mix of markdown files, some Python scripts, various guides, and tutorials.
-There's no clear organization, commit messages are inconsistent, and you have no idea what's outdated or current.
+You navigate to the repository and see dozens of module folders, each with YAML metadata files, markdown includes, and media assets.
+There's no single overview of all the content, and you have no idea which modules might have outdated information, broken links, or inconsistencies.

 **Your mission:** Understand what you've inherited, identify critical issues, and create an actionable plan to bring this repository up to standard.